comegrant/dbt_docs_test/projects/data-model/README.md

 # Development setup
 This section describes how you set up the local development environment.

-## DABs
-...

 ## dbt
 To get started developing in dbt follow the steps described in this section.
-This assumes that you have git and [sous-chef](https://github.com/cheffelo/sous-chef) set up in your local development environment (using Visual Studio Code or another IDE).
+This assumes that you have [git and sous-chef](https://github.com/cheffelo/sous-chef) set up in your local development environment (using Visual Studio Code or another IDE).

-### 1. [First time only] Set up sql warehouse
+### 1. Set up sql warehouse
 When developing in dbt you need to specify which compute to use when deploying your code to the development environment in Databricks.
 Hence, you need to create a SQL warehouse to be used.

 To create a SQL Warehouse you need to go to [Compute > SQL warehouse > Create SQL warehouse](https://adb-4291784437205825.5.azuredatabricks.net/compute/sql-warehouses?o=4291784437205825&page=1&page_size=20).